Yogi Adityanath Government Announces Four Memorials in Memory of Vajpayee

 Chief Minister Yogi Adityanath who believes that UP is Vajpayee's 'karmabhoomi' - the land of action, said that this will give the people of the state an opportunity to be a part of his final journey.

-Agra has been chosen, as the ancestral house of Atal Bihari Vajpayee is located in the Bateshwar village of the district and completed his education from DAV College, Kanpur- making it the second qualified city.
+Agra has been chosen, as the ancestral house of Atal Bihari Vajpayee is located in the Bateshwar village of the district, whereas, he completed his higher studies from DAV College, Kanpur- making it the second qualified city.

 Since Vajpayee was a five- time Member of Parliament from Lucknow and spent considerable amount of time there, it is the third selected location for the planned memorial.
 Meanwhile, Balrampur is the place from where Vajpayee won his first ever Lok Sabha elections of 1957.